British PM Johnson demands Oct. 15 election after defeat over Brexit

 British Prime Minister Boris Johnson on Wednesday demanded an Oct.
 15 snap election after lawmakers seeking to prevent a no-deal Brexit dealt him a humiliating defeat in parliament which he cast as an attempt to surrender to the European Union.

-Johnson cast the rebellion as an attempt to surrender to the EU, vowed never to delay Brexit beyond Oct.
+Johnson vowed never to delay Brexit beyond Oct.
 31 and challenged opposition Labour Party leader Jeremy Corbyn to agree to an Oct.
 15 election.
-"Can I invite the leader of the opposition to confirm, when he stands up shortly, that if that surrender bill is passed, he will allow the people of this country to have their view on what he is proposing to hand over in their name with an election on October the 15th," Johnson told parliament.
+"Can I invite the leader of the opposition to confirming, when he stands up shortly, that if that surrender bill is passed, he will allow the people of this country to have their view on what he is proposing to hand over in their name with an election on October the 15th?"
+Johnson told parliament.

-However, needing the backing of two-thirds of lawmakers, Johnson's bid for an election is set to be initially thwarted as opposition parties are united in wanting to prevent a no-deal Brexit before agreeing to a vote.
+However, he needs the backing of two-thirds of lawmakers and opposition parties are united in wanting to prevent a no-deal Brexit before agreeing to an election.
 Johnson said his strategy was to get a Brexit deal by an EU summit on Oct.
 17 and "get Brexit done".
 He said the British government was making substantial progress and would succeed in removing the Irish border backstop.

+The showdown between prime minister and parliament continues on Wednesday, including a vote on the attempt to block no deal.
+Finance minister Sajid Javid told parliament he was "turning the page on austerity" as he promised the biggest spending increases in 15 years, a move widely seen as part of the government's push for an election.

 BREXIT HANGS IN BALANCE